Northern Sea Route: Environmental assessments

-In August 2017, the first vessel completed a transit of the Northern Sea Route (NSR) without icebreaker assistance.
+In August 2017, the first vessel completed a transit of NSR without icebreaker assistance.
 As noted by the New York Times, this event signaled a potential increase in Arctic shipping as sea ice continues to retreat.

 According to the Fourth IMO GHG Study 2020, sea cargo transportation is responsible for 2.9% of global emissions.
 In the next 20 years the trading maritime volume is expected to double.
 Marine transport produces about 1 gigaton of carbon dioxide emissions per year and has been struggling for many years to reduce its environmental impact.
 The International Maritime Organization (IMO) has obliged sea carriers to reduce emissions by 50% by 2050.

-Marine transport generates 14% of all transport emissions, and effective techniques that could replace marine engines powered by fossil fuels are not currently used, in the case of nuclear power, or still in modern era redevelopment, such as wind and solar power.
 Due to its shorter length, navigation on the NSR contributes to reducing the carbon footprint of maritime transport, although this entails considerable risks for fragile Arctic ecosystems.

-Taking care of the environmental is in focus when it comes to the development of the Northern Sea Route.

-For example, Rosatom evaluates the current state of the environment in NSR waters as a part of the joint project with Lomonosov Moscow State University Marine Research Centre (MSU MRC).
-The project involves studies that cover all components of the environment to determine the impact of maritime traffic at all ecosystem levels by means of experimental methods, special equipment, the development of digital services, and environmental practices.
-The project began in 2021 and remains ongoing.
+Taking care of the environment is in focus when it comes to the development of NSR.
+For example, at the initiative of Rosatom, a comprehensive environmental monitoring program has been developed that takes into account the experience and requirements of advanced Russian and international practices.The project involves studies that cover all components of the environment to determine the impact of maritime traffic at all ecosystem levels by means of experimental methods, special equipment, the development of digital services, and environmental practices.